-If applying for a rating bonus as a JV:

-The Small- and/or Micro-LBE must be an active partner in the JV and perform work; manage the job and take financial risks in proportion to the required level of participation stated in the proposal; be responsible for a clearly defined portion of the work to be performed; and share in the ownership, control, management responsibilities, risks, and profits of the JV.
-Proposer must describe the portion of the Small- and/or Micro-LBE JV's work in detail separately from the work to be performed by the non-LBE JV partner.
-The Proposal must designate the Small- and/or Micro-LBE JV's specified portion of the contract work that constitutes a commercially useful function.
-Each JV partner must meet the minimum qualifications in the proposal.
-The LBE JV partner must perform Prime level work and be CMD certified for the scope of work they are proposing to perform in order to be eligible for the rating bonus.
+If applying for an LBE rating discount as a Joint Venture (JV), the Micro and /or Small-LBE must be an active partner in the JV and perform work, manage the job and take financial risks in proportion to the required level of participation stated in the Proposal, and must be responsible for a clearly defined portion of the work to be performed and share in the ownership, control, management responsibilities, risks, and profits of the JV.
+The portion of the Micro and/or Small-LBE JV's work shall be set forth in detail separately from the work to be performed by the non-LBE JV.
+The Micro and/or Small-LBE JV's portion of the contract must be assigned a commercially useful function.